 U.S. News ranks the Regions Hospital as #7 in the Minneapolis-St. Paul area, and #10 in Minnesota.
 They’re high performers in nine different procedures and conditions, including:

-What procedures do pain medicine specialists perform?
+What procedures do OB-GYNs perform?

-What questions should I ask my pain medicine specialist?
+What should I ask an OB-GYN?

 Top questions to ask an OB-GYN during your appointment that you may not have thought of: